BC PNP for Caregivers & ECEs

 Can I bring my family?

 Yes.
 If you are in a TEER 0, 1, 2, or 3 job (like ECE), your spouse is eligible for an Open Work Permit, and your children can attend public school for free.
+See our spouse and family guide for full details.

 Calculate Your ECE Score